Prairie Moraine Friends Inc, Verona, Wisconsin

 Photo credit to Jay Brooks.

-It does appear to be a Tree Swallow rather than a Bluebird, but we're not going to kick her out.
+This is a Tree Swallow rather than a Bluebird, but we're not going to kick her out.
 Not only is she a native species, protected under the Migratory Bird Treaty Act, but an adult Tree Swallow eats an average of 2,000 flying insects (including mosquitoes!) in one day.

-Copyright © 2022 Prairie Moraine Friends - All Rights Reserved.
+Copyright © 2025 Prairie Moraine Friends - All Rights Reserved.

 Powered by Website Builder